Bettehem/AndroidTools/README.md

 For you maven users out there, AndroidTools is available in the `mavenCentral()` repo too!

 # ChangeLog

+#### v1.1.5-beta (Might have bugs)
+-Added a new Time object that should simplify handling time and dates more easily.

 #### v1.1.4
 -When creating a custom notification, it uses the default notification sound.